openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Open edX Analytics Developer Stack
 ========================================

-You can run Analytics and Insights on the Open edX platform.
-Because of the large number of dependencies needed to develop extensions to Open edX Insights, you must install the Open edX Analytics developer stack, known as Analytics Devstack.
+Some users might want to develop Analytics features on their instance of the Open edX platform.
+Because of the large number of dependencies needed to develop extensions to Analytics, edX has created a separate developer stack, known as the Analytics Devstack.
+We strongly recommend that you install the Analytics Devstack instead of adding Analytics extensions to an instance of Devstack.

 Analytics Devstack is a modified version of the :ref:`Open edX developer